Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 ### Why is Basic Research on Animal Behavior Important?

 The lab works on basic science that is primarily focused on animal communication and behavior.
 Our primary research is not applied science, which means that we do not study direct applications of animal communication and behavior for the conservation or management of animal populations in captivity or the wild.
 However, this does not mean that our science has less impact or is less important than biomedical or more applied research.
 Our research on animal communication and behavior has direct connections to human language, and is a compelling way for the broader public to learn more about animals, in the spirit of fostering more curiosity and respect for the natural world around us.
 Contributing to the public's perception of animals is an important way to contribute to how individuals and institutions change their behavior and prioritize resources for conservation purposes and community engagement with the natural world.
 The lab is committed to disseminating our research to the public in order to broaden the impact of our research.

-Our research also creates rich opportunities for training and teaching the next generation of biologists and data scientists at different career stages.
+Our research also creates opportunities for training and teaching the next generation of biologists and data scientists at different career stages.
 Scientists and students who work on research in our lab will leave with a deeper understanding of the scientific process, the exciting questions that drive the lab's research, and how applying data science approaches to address these biological questions facilitates creative and rigorous research.
 Students in the local community who take classes taught by lab members, including Dr. Smith-Vidaurre, postdoctoral researchers, and graduate students, will also receive scientific and quantitative training that is important for different careers.
 This ability to reach many students in the community through research training and teaching is an exciting component of traditional academic careers.

 ## Environment and Expectations

-### Lab Environment
+### Everyone

 In the Smith-Vidaurre Lab, we are committed to conducting high-quality science as well as helping each other to grow as scientists.
 In addition to creating an inclusive lab culture, our intent is also to maintain a collaborative and communicative environment for all lab members.
 Everyone is encouraged to ask questions about the science that we do and read about.
 In this lab, we expect everyone to make mistakes, and we also expect everyone to own up to and address their mistakes so as to learn from them.
 Another important aspect of growing as a scientist is learning how to respond when someone disagrees with you, so we also encourage lab members to challenge someone in constructive ways when you do not agree.

 Maintaining a collaborative interdisciplinary space is another important part of our lab's environment.
 The lab is part of the [Department of Integrative Biology](https://integrativebiology.natsci.msu.edu/), the [Department of Computational Mathematics, Science, and Engineering](https://cmse.msu.edu/), and the [Ecology, Evolution, and Behavior program](https://eeb.msu.edu/), and will regularly include lab members who are primarily working in biology, data science, or both areas.
 All lab members commit to maintaining a space that can foster interdisciplinary research and learning opportunities.
 This includes making space for anyone to ask basic questions, challenge ideas (not people), and discuss basic assumptions and terminology, as well as conceptual frameworks, as clearly as possible.

+### Big Picture

+We aim to have fun as a lab while we work on creative and rigorous science.
+To be able to have fun while maintaining our professional focus, we all need to stick to these general guidelines:

+- Work on questions that are exciting to you and that push the boundaries of your knowledge
+- Be open to constantly learning new concepts and skills from every experience during your time in the lab
+- Be careful and do not rush your work.
+Double and triplecheck everything that you do, especially when preparing work for publication
+- If you make a mistake, own up to it and do what you need to address it, even if you found the mistake after a paper was submitted
+- Make time to criticize your experimental design and analysis pipelines from many angles, and discuss your plans often with members of the lab and Dr. Smith-Vidaurre prior to investing time and resources into empirical data collection
+- Keep up to date on the latest research in our field, through literature databases, listservs, social media, and attending conferences
+- Be honest and do not engage in research misconduct
+- Support and respect your lab mates.
+This is a collaborative lab, not a competitive lab.
+When you help others, you can expect help in return
+- If you are struggling with anxiety, stress, and/or your mental and physical health, tell someone in the lab so that you can be connected to resources to help you through rough times
+- Hostility and tension will not be tolerated in this lab.
+When you encounter a situation like this, you should confront the person in question and tell Dr. Smith-Vidaurre.
+If you do not feel comfortable confronting someone else in the lab, you should still let Dr. Smith-Vidaurre know about the situation immediately
+- Please tell Dr. Smith-Vidaurre when you have a problem with her.
+If you are not comfortable telling her and the issue is serious, then you should reach out to the chair of the Department of Integrative Biology or the [Office of the University Ombudsperson at Michigan State University](https://ombud.msu.edu/) (email: ombud@msu.edu, phone: (517) 353-8830)
+- Invest in your personal life, priorities, and hobbies outside of the lab.
+We can only do good science when we take good care of ourselves outside of work

+### Smaller Picture

+On a day-to-day basis, the lab will run most smoothly when we keep the following in mind:

+- Participate in all lab and community events regularly.
+Undergraduate students will not be expected to attend lab meetings regularly unless their class schedule permits this
+- Stick to the lab's general working hours (see below) to help maintain a collaborative work culture
+- Be on time for individual and group meetings.
+It's ok to be late sometimes, but a regular habit of tardiness is a form of disrespect.
+Everyone's time in the lab is valuable.
+When you are running a group meeting, you should arrive 15 - 20 minutes beforehand to set up
+- Respect lab members' quiet work time.
+The lab will have workspaces that are shared offices and well as desks in a fully open space.
+Generally, all of these spaces are considered primarily quiet working spaces, so you should not talk loudly or play music in any of these spaces, unless we are all in a group meeting together.
+Do not interrupt people when they are working unless it's a real emergency
+- If you want to talk with someone or multiple people in the lab during working hours, then invite them to go on a walk, or to get a tea or coffee on or off campus.
+These breaks are fun ways to brainstorm with lab members and to get to know each other better, without interrupting others who want to work in a quiet space
+- Take care of yourself when you are sick, and talk to Dr. Smith-Vidaurre about plans to work from home.
+A mild cold can become worse and take up much more of your time if you don't take care of yourself immediately.
+It's also not good practice to expose your lab members to illness
+- Talk to Dr. Smith-Vidaurre immediately if you are feeling burnt out
+- If you are the last person in any of the lab spaces, make sure the door is locked and no one else is inside when you leave.
+If you are leaving a space without animals, then also make sure that the lights and A/C units are turned off
+- The lab needs to be kept clean and tidy, so clean up spills, crumbs, and other messes.
+Common areas should not be cluttered, so put equipment back where it belongs when you're done for the day

+### Code of Conduct

 In order to build and maintain our intended lab environment, all Smith-Vidaurre Lab members, including visitors and remote researchers, are expected to agree with the following code of conduct.
 We will enforce this code as needed.
 We expect cooperation from all lab members to help ensure a safe environment for everyone in the lab.
 We expect lab members to follow these guidelines at any lab-related event.

-### Code of Conduct

 The lab is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 We do not tolerate harassment of lab members in any form.
 Sexual language and imagery is generally not appropriate for any lab venue, including lab meetings, presentations, or discussions.
 However, as we work on biological questions, work-related discussions of topics that include animal reproduction are appropriate.